Beverly Shores, Indiana: History

 A resurgence of development took place during the 1990s and 2000s, when many million-dollar-plus houses were built on the dunes near the lakefront.
 In the early 2000s, excessive levels of arsenic, boron, lead, and manganese were found in wells in the nearby town of Pines, and pipelines delivering Lake Michigan water treated by Michigan City were extended into Beverly Shores.
 This time period also saw explosive growth of the local white-tailed deer population, a problem that has polarized its residents.

 In 1998, the Spanish Colonial Revival train depot, originally built in 1929, was reopened following a historic renovation.
 The restored train depot now also houses a museum, displaying historic photographs and memorabilia, and a gallery, featuring rotating exhibits of local art.

 Easily accessible from Chicago, Beverly Shores is a second home to many Chicagoans who are referred to locally as some-timers.
 Both full-time and some-time residents come together for community activities such as ice skating on the frozen pond during Winterfest, the 5k Necktie Race held on Father's Day, and the annual summertime event the Fireman's Ball which raises money for the volunteer fire department.

 Beverly Shores has always enjoyed the reputation of being a "gay-friendly" community.
-For example, the "Last Outpost" and "Los Compadres" restaurants were, in their heyday, major points of interest in northwest Indiana for the homosexual community.
 Along with the acceptance of gay culture, Beverly Shores has long been a haven for artists.

-In the recent years up to 2008, there were no local Beverly Shores eating or drinking establishments.
-Grecco's and the Red Lantern were two restaurants down by the beachfront but they closed a long time ago.
-In November 2008, the old Bruno's Bar was reopened after much renovation under the name Bartlett's, a nod to the developer, Robert Bartlett.
-Bartlett's closed in 2019.
-Later that year, a restaurant, deli, and bar, the Goblin and the Grocer, opened at the corner of Broadway and Dunes Highway.
-In 2010, the Rolling Stonebaker, a Studebaker fire truck converted into a wood-fired pizzeria, opened in Beverly Shores.
-In 2011, The Rolling Stonebaker was named the best pizza in the state of Indiana by Food Network Magazine.

 Beverly Shores attracts many visitors, particularly nature enthusiasts, cyclists and bird watchers, who come to enjoy the beaches and the marshlands.
 Overnight lodging options are limited but visitors who wish to stay the night can reserve a campsite at Dunewood Camp.